MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-entra-id-explore.md

 ## Contents

 The full code for this sample is available at [https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/1-Authentication/sign-in](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/1-Authentication/sign-in).
-The below table lists the overall parts of this sample.
+The following table lists the overall parts of this sample:

 | File/folder                                                     | Description                                                                             |
 |-----------------------------------------------------------------|-----------------------------------------------------------------------------------------|